killercup/scribbles/_posts/2016-07-23-impl-virtual-dom-cli-libui.md

 - Works nicely with reactive programming
 - Works nicely with doing as little as possible in the render/UI thread (send diff result to UI thread which can just apply the changes)

+The name "Virtual DOM" might suggest a direct relation to the HTML DOM implemented in browsers; I mean it in a more abstract way, though.
+(I just haven't come up with a good alternative name, yet!)

 ### Just a tree of UI components

 While React.js started with rendering to HTML, there are several other targets available now, including React Native (iOS, Android) and HTML5 canvas.